DWSAP Program: Guidance

 Guidance from US EPA

-- US EPA's Office of Ground Water and Drinking Water's website for the source water assessment program (SWAP) contains links to state SWAP programs, fact sheets, and reference documents for conducting source water assessments.
+- US EPA's Office of Ground Water and Drinking Water's website for the source water assessments contains links to state programs (SWAPS), fact sheets, and reference documents for conducting source water assessments.